Harry Potter and the Cursed Child spoilers below! Read at your own risk!

-Harry never knew his parents and, despite knowing that they did love him enough to die for him, we can see in this story that this created an emptiness inside of him even now.
+Harry never knew his parents and, despite knowing that they did love him enough to die for him, we can see in this story that this created an emptiness inside of him that continues into his adulthood.
 He hangs on to his childhood blanket.
 He makes pilgrimages to Godric’s Hollow.
-He suffers because he feels he is a bad father to Albus and he knows he has had few father figures to model himself on.
-In a way, the story is about him always trying to fill in the gap his own father (unwillingly) left in his life; he does not want Albus to have a similar emptiness.
+He suffers because he fears he is a bad father to Albus and he knows he has had few father figures to model himself on.
+In a way, the story is about Harry always trying to fill in the gap his own father (unwillingly) left in his life; he does not want Albus to have a similar emptiness.

-Both are contrasted with Delphi, who, though engaged in a maniacal plot to overthrow the world and create a new order full of murder and torture, really is another lost orphan, another suffering child.
+Both Harry and Albus are contrasted with Delphi, who is, though engaged in a maniacal plot to overthrow the world and create a new order full of murder and torture, really another lost orphan, another suffering child.
 She and Harry are not so different.
 She, too, wants to know her father and wants him to be proud of her.
 She wants to fulfill her destiny and receive recognition.
 She simply has the misfortune of being born to a father who did not model love and sacrifice but selfishness and ego.

 The defining moment for them all comes in Godric’s Hollow.
 Here Delphi and Harry want the exact same thing–another chance for being with their parents and feeling their love and approval.
 The difference is that Delphi is willing to sacrifice everyone to get her father back, while Harry has to be willing to sacrifice everything to ensure the good of the world.
 Harry experiences the pain and trauma of his parents’ death over again because he knows he cannot choose himself and risk everyone else.
 And finally here Albus begins to understand his father.
 Harry is not sacrificing lives unfeelingly.
 The deaths are Voldemort’s fault–not Harry’s–and Harry has to live with the pain of them.